cklimkowski/cklimkowski/README.md

 My love to computers began a long long time ago ;).
 The first computer I had was Atari on which I digged deep into LOGO - my first computing language.
 Then I jumped quickly into PCs computing world with my brand new Pentium 200 MMX, which I was very proud of at that time it was a mind blowing.
 Of course a first choice of all was beloved and famous ANSI C Language, which is in my opinion a god father of almost all modern languages.
-Then were in sequence: Linux bash scripting, C++, HTML, CSS, PHP, SQL, Assembler, Javascript, Turbo Pascal, UML, J2SE, J2EE, Spring, Hibernate, Junit, Typescript, Angular and Play Framework, Python, Visual Basic, UiPath, AA, Celonis.
+Then were in sequence: Linux bash scripting, C++, HTML, CSS, PHP, SQL, Assembler, Javascript, Turbo Pascal, UML, J2SE, J2EE, Spring, Hibernate, Junit, Typescript, Angular and Play Framework, Python, Visual Basic, UiPath, AA, Celonis...

 To be continued....

 How to reach me:
 Please feel free to contact me at cyprian.klimkowski@gmail.com.

+> Knowing is not enough, we must apply.
+Willing is not enough, we must do.
+> --- Mr Bruce Lee ---

 Fun fact:
 **Cyprian** in British English **(ˈsɪprɪən )**